swiftlang/swift/docs/HighLevelSILOptimizations.rst

   may act as a guard to other potentially mutating operations, such as ``get_element_address``.

+array.props.isCocoa/needsElementTypeCheck -> Bool
+  Reads storage descriptors properties (isCocoa, needsElementTypeCheck).
+  This is not control dependent or guarded.
+The optimizer has semantic knowledge of the state transfer those properties can not make:
+  An array that is not ``isCocoa`` can not tranfer to ``isCocoa``.
+  An array that is not ``needsElementTypeCheck`` can not transfer to ``needsElementTypeCheck``.

 array.get_element(index: Int) -> Element

    Read an element from the array at the specified index.
 No other